GuilhermeNogueira/go_cache/README.md

 Due to concurrently approach for the GetPricesFor, I faced some issues writing cache into map.
 In order to avoid using a mutex, I decided to:

     - Duplicate the "get in the external system and persist to cache" approach.

+# Pending items

+I was planning to create chunks for the operation <b>GetPricesFor</b> in order to limit parallel calls to do not take the external system down.
+I was not sure if it is a requirement.